-The second experiment illustrates the importance of parameter estimation.
-The measure variable is the height of tank 3.
-In this case, the hypothesis generation procedure generates the same candidate, C2- in mode 5 and mode 6.
-The fault is detected in mode 6 (11.2s).
-The qualitative signatures for the two faults are identical (similar to table 1), and Fig. 7 illustrates the measured height in tank 3 for the two faults.
+The first experiment illustrates the importance of parameter estimation.
+The measure variable is the height of tank 3 (pressure e11 in the bond graph in Fig. 9).
+In this case, the hypothesis generation procedure generates two candidates <5,C2-> and <6,C2-> among other candidates.
+The fault is detected in mode 6 (at 11.2seconds).
+A number of fault hypotheses are generated, but progressive monitoring reduces it to the two candidates listed above.
+The qualitative signatures for the two faults are identical (similar to table 1), and Fig. 12 illustrates the measured height in tank 3 for the two faults.
 The solid curve represents the behavior of the system under nominal conditions.
 The dotted and dashed curves represents the two faulty behaviors Parameter estimation, however, establishes <5, C2-> as the true fault.

-Figure 8: Experiment 2: Measurement is the height of liquid in tank 3
+Figure 12: Experiment 2: Measurement is the height of liquid in tank 3

-The third experiment shows that the fault isolation procedure works even if the observer predicts an incorrect mode trajectory after the fault occurs.
-For the case in which the abrupt fault, C1- occurs in mode 2 (t=4s), and the outflow from tank 1, h_1 is the only measured variable, the fault is not detected until mode 8 (t=20.5s), when the deviation in out flow from tank 3 becomes significant (see Fig. 9).
-Fig. 9 also shows the height in tank 1 (not measured) to illustrate that the fault occurred earlier.
+The second experiment shows that the fault isolation procedure works even if the observer predicts an incorrect mode trajectory after the fault occurs.
+For the case in which the abrupt fault, C1- occurs in mode 2 (t=4s), and the outflow from tank 1, f3, is the only measured variable, the fault is not detected until mode 8 (t=20.5s), when the deviation in out flow from tank 3 becomes significant (see Fig. 13).
+Fig. 13 also shows the height of liquid in tank 1 (this corresponds to pressure e2 in the bond graph in Fig. 9, and this height is not measured) to illustrate that the fault occurred earlier.
 An autonomous event corresponding to flow in the upper connecting pipe occurs after t=4s, but the observer is unable to predict this event since the height is estimated assuming nominal conditions.
 The observer predicts the opening of the pipe connecting tanks 1 and 2 as the next controlled event.
 Therefore, the actual mode sequence to the point when the failure is detected is 1, 2, 3, 4, ...
-8 (see Fig. 2), whereas the predicted mode sequence is 1, 2, 4, ..., 8, i.e., the observed mode sequence is different from the actual mode sequence.
-Since the mode in which the fault occurs is part of the predicted observer trajectory, BACK PROP adds the <2,C1-> fault candidate to the hypothesis list.
-Fault candidates from modes 4 through 8 are also generated, but they are all eliminated very early in the hypothesis refinement process described in the first experiment When the parameter estimation procedure is invoked, the system succeeds in isolating the true fault.
+8 (see Fig. 2), whereas the predicted mode sequence is 1, 2, 4, ..., 8, i.e., the observer trajectory, BACK_PROP adds the <2,C1-> fault candidate to the hypothesis list.
+Fault candidates from modes 4 through 8 are also generated, but they are all eliminated very early in the hypothesis refinement process described in the first experiment.
+When the parameter estimation procedure is invoked, the system succeeds in isolating the true fault.

-Figure 9: Experiment 3 - The true fault is isolated even though the observer misses a mode transition
+Figure 13: Experiment 3 - The true fault is isolated even though the observer misses a mode transition

-In the fourth experiment (Fig. 10), we illustrate that even if the fault cause our observer to go through modes that system does not actually go through, the hypothesized faults in these modes are eventually dropped in the fault isolation phase.
+In the third experiment (Fig. 14), we illustrate that even if the fault cause our observer to go through modes that system does not actually go through, the hypothesized faults in these modes are eventually dropped in the fault isolation phase.
 We introduce a fault (C1 +) in the system at time 4 (mode 2).
 Again we measure only the outflow from tank 1.
-Fig.10 also shows the height in tank 1 to indicate that trajectory is affected significantly even though the difference between actual and observed mode sequences is one mode (3).
+Fig.11 also shows the height in tank 1 to indicate that trajectory is affected significantly even though the difference between actual and observed mode sequences is one mode (3).